 The four Lancashire villages are all within a few miles of Thomas’ home and he was likely recruiting after his trip to Maryland.
-It was a harsh passage and a difficult new world that not all would survive through their long indenture, but either they trusted him or felt they had no better option.
-Ironically, we know this ship arrived in the Chesapeake, but Thomas himself did not survive another year.
+It was a harsh passage and a difficult new world that not all would survive through their long indenture.
+Ironically, Thomas, who apparently stayed in England, did not survive another year himself.

 John Bowling was baptized on 9 Nov.
 1673 in Leyland parish in Lancashire.
-It is not clear when he came to Maryland, perhaps with his father in the 1690’s, perhaps earlier.
-Because there were two John Bowlings in Maryland at this time (this John son of Thomas and his cousin John son of John of Calvert County), one must be careful with assigning actions to persons.
+It is not clear when he came to Maryland, but probably with his father in the 1690’s to take hold of the land bequeathed by his uncle Capt.
+James Bowling.
+Because there were two John Bowlings in Maryland at this time (this John son of Thomas and John son of John of Calvert County), one must be careful with assigning actions to persons.
 But generally, it is assumed that events in Calvert Country belong to John son of John and those in Charles and St. Mary’s County belong to John son of Thomas.

-In 1700 or 1701, he married Mary Langworth, daughter of William Langworth.
+As a result of his father’s death in 1699-1700, John Bowling was a wealthy bachelor.
+In 1700 or 1701, with the Jesuit priest George Thorold presiding, John Bowling married Mary Langworth, daughter of William Langworth & Mary Hussey, and sister-in-law of James Hagan (Chas Co Land Rec R#2:528-9).
 William’s siblings had been killed in an Indian raid in 1666 and he left three daughters, but the Langworth name was later carried down as a middle name in the Bowling family.
-On the quit rent rolls (year unclear), John Bowling of Charles County was in possession of 300 acres of Engsbatch and 140 acres of Engsbatch Addition, both of which were surveyed for William Rosewell but which John had acquired by his marriage with William Langsworth’s daughter (Wm.
-Rosewell was Wm.
-Langworth’s uncle).
+On the quit rent rolls for St. Clement’s Manor (c.
+1700), John Bowling of Charles County was in possession of 300 acres of Engsbatch and 140 acres of Engsbatch Addition, both of which were surveyed for William Rosewell but which John had acquired by his marriage with William Langsworth’s daughter (Wm.
+Langworth was Wm.
+Rosewell’s nephew).

-John Bowling fell ill in 1711 and wrote his will on 30 April that year, dying a month or so later, naming his wife Mary as executrix and leaving behind minor children Mary, William, Thomas, and John.
+John Bowling fell ill in 1711 and wrote his will on 30 April that year, dying a month or so later (will probated 19 June in St. Mary’s Co. and Calvert Co.; Pr.
+Ct.
+13.253 and 13.301), naming his wife Mary as executrix and leaving behind minor children Thomas, William, John and Mary.
 Each child was to receive land, as well as two cows and calves each, when they became adults.

 - Son Thomas would receive the above properties after the life of his mother.
 He also received “a negro man called James Mancusso”, and “a good feather bed, boulster, Rugg and blanketts”